 Second Step: Scoop and Peel the Seeds

-Using a spoon, scoop all of the seeds and place them in a bowl.
-From this medium Pumpkin, I got approximately 100g of seeds.
+Using a spoon, scoop all the seeds and place them in a bowl.
+From this medium pumpkin, I got approximately 100 grams of seeds.

-Once you will roast the seeds, the sliminess will turn into a perfectly tasty crispy layer.
+Once you roast the seeds, the sliminess will turn into a delicious crispy layer.

 Have a Mason jar prepared, where all of the seeds will go.